 Iowa man convicted in death of infant found in swing

-MOUNT PLEASANT, Iowa (AP) — An Iowa man has been convicted of first-degree murder in the death of his infant son who was found in a maggot-infested baby swing last year.
+MOUNT PLEASANT, Iowa (AP) — An Iowa man was convicted Tuesday of first-degree murder in the death of his infant son who was found in a maggot-infested baby swing last year.

-The Waterloo-Cedar Falls Courier reports jurors took less than an hour Tuesday to convict 29-year-old Zachary Paul Koehn of first-degree murder and child endangerment causing death.
+Jurors took less than an hour to convict Zachary Paul Koehn, 29, of Alta Vista, of first-degree murder and child endangerment causing death, the Waterloo-Cedar Falls Courier reports .
 The murder conviction carries a mandatory prison sentence of life without parole.

-Koehn had blamed his son’s mother for the death of 4-month-old Sterling Koehn, who died in August 2017.
-A trial is pending for 21-year-old mother, Cheyanne Harris.
+Koehn had blamed his son’s mother for the death of 4-month-old Sterling Koehn.
+A trial is pending for the 21-year-old mother, Cheyanne Harris.

-Koehn and Harris were arrested after medics were called to an Alta Vista apartment and found the infant dead in a swing.
+Koehn and Harris were arrested after medics were called to an Alta Vista apartment on Aug.
+30, 2017, and found the infant dead in a swing in a dark, sweltering back bedroom.
 An autopsy showed he’d died of malnutrition, dehydration and an E. coli infection caused by being left in a maggot-infested diaper for up to two weeks.

 Information from: Waterloo-Cedar Falls Courier, http://www.wcfcourier.com